akhodakivskiy/VimFx/documentation/commands.md

 can press `<c-enter>` on a focused link to open it in a new tab (while just `<enter>` would have opened it in the same tab).
 Hold alt to open in a new foreground tab.
-In other words, holding ctrl works as if you’d pressed `F` from the beginning, and holding alt works as if you’d pressed `gf`.
+In other words, holding ctrl works as if you’d pressed `F` from the beginning, and holding alt works as if you’d pressed `et`.

-For the `F` and `gf` commands, holding ctrl makes them open links in the same tab instead, as if you’d used the `f` command.
-Holding alt toggles whether to open tabs in the background or foreground—it makes `F` work like `gf`, and `gf` like `F`.
+For the `F` and `et` commands, holding ctrl makes them open links in the same tab instead, as if you’d used the `f` command.
+Holding alt toggles whether to open tabs in the background or foreground—it makes `F` work like `et`, and `et` like `F`.

 (Also see the advanced prefs [hints\_toggle\_in\_tab] and